mosemb/IOTFinalProject/README.md

 # IOTFinalProject
 This project is a simple implimentation of BLE scanning using Node.js, Express, Mongodb Atlas and Chart.js.
 To run the start file its simple just downgrade to
 Node version 8.9.0.
-Then either run "node app.js" or "npm start".
+Then either run "sudo node app.js" or "sudo npm start".
 The start up acounts you can use are room1@dibris.com, room2@dibris.com, room3@dibris.com, room5@dibris.com. rooms to upto room10@dibris.com, or you can create your own.
 Then there is an admin account which is called admin@dibris.com.
 The passwords for all accounts are "mercyme21".

 After you log in an account make sure you stop the scanner once done and also logout.
 Then stop the server, restart it again to log into a new room or account.
 When